mzazon/awesome-cloud-projects/aws/lambda-safe-deployments/lambda-safe-deployments.md

    echo "✅ Created Lambda function: $FUNCTION_NAME"
    ```

-   The function is now deployed and active in the AWS Lambda environment.
+   The function is now deployed and active in the AWS Lambda environment using the latest Python 3.13 runtime.
 This initial version represents our blue environment and serves as the stable baseline for all future deployments.
-The function's Python runtime and basic response structure establish the API contract that subsequent versions must maintain.
+The function's response structure establishes the API contract that subsequent versions must maintain for seamless traffic routing.

 3. **Publish Version 1 and Create Production Alias**:

    Function versioning creates immutable snapshots of Lambda code and configuration, while aliases provide mutable pointers that enable traffic routing between versions.
-This combination forms the foundation of safe deployment practices by separating code deployment from traffic routing decisions.
+This combination forms the foundation of safe deployment practices by separating code deployment from traffic routing decisions, enabling sophisticated deployment patterns.

    ```bash
    # Publish version 1